MaverickSamar/decentralized-voting-ballot/README.md

 2. Save start time as a state variable

 ## Prerequisite
-1. Ganache()
-2. NodeJs
+1. NodeJs
-3. Metamask (3.14.1)
+2. Metamask (3.14.1)
-4. Truffle (v4.0.6)
+3. Truffle (v4.0.4)

 ## Instruction for truffle testing
 1. Clone the repository to a local folder
-2. Start Ganache
-3. Go to the cloned folder using command line
+2. Go to the cloned folder using command line
-4. Execute truffle compile
+3. Execute truffle compile
+4. Open a new command line and execute truffle develop to start the blockchain network
-5. Execute truffle migrate --network dev_ganache
+5. In the old terminal execute truffle migrate --reset
 6. Execute truffle test

 This should print the following in the console